complyue/hadui/README.md

 ## (My) Typical Usage

-> I believe hadui can be useful in more ways for you and others, e.g.
+> I believe Hadui can be useful in more ways for you and others, e.g.
 > a version of [CodeWorld](https://code.world) capable to leverage
 > the computing power of a computing center on the cloud.
 >
 > (I had been faithful to use CodeWorld as frontend for my team, only
 > to find out it runs the program by the browser, i.e. all in frontend,
 > no backend.
-So comes hadui)
+So comes Hadui)

 Data analysts use a browser to submit scripts (in native Haskell, for parameters, simple job control etc.) to trigger number crunching in